{# comments #}

 {% endfor %}

-Everything that is available in the including template is also available in the included template. b
+Everything that is available in the including template is also available in the included template. b is available.

 We can tighten this up: